achillesrasquinha/dash-class/README.md

 # dash-class
 > A simple light-weight javascript utility for the class attribute.

 dash-class is a simple, light-weight javascript utility module for class attribute manipulation.
-These includes jQuery inspired `<x>Class` functions (`hasClass`, `addClass`, etc.), hence the name.
+These include jQuery inspired `<x>Class` functions (`hasClass`, `addClass`, etc.), hence the name.

 ### Table of Contents
 * [Installation](#installation)